 Da Hong Pao (大紅袍) Big Red Robe is a famous Wu Yi Rock oolong from Fujian Province in China.
 This ‘Classic’ version is a fine grade tea that has a typical roasted character and a mineral profile with comforting floral and savoury notes.
-This particular lot was harvested in late April 2020.
+This is a half-rock tea from Ban Yan, located just outside of the Wu Yi Shan National Reserve area.
+This particular lot is a blend of Wu Yi cultivars that was harvested and processed in late April 2020.

-This Da Hong Pao is a ‘Classic’ version of our Big Red Robe oolong.
-In our case this refers to a ‘fine’ grade (Gao Ji 高级) tea.
-We also stock a ‘Special’ version of our Big Red Robe oolong, which is a ‘superfine’ grade (Te Ji 特级).
-If you tried a Da Hong Pao oolong from our shop prior to June 2019, it would have been the higher grade ‘Special’ Big Red Robe oolong.
+This is a ‘Classic’ version of our Big Red Robe oolong and in our case refers to a ‘fine’ grade (Gao Ji 高级) tea.
+We also stock a ‘Special’ version of Big Red Robe oolong, which is a ‘superfine’ grade (Te Ji 特级) also from Ban Yan.
+If you are looking for Da Hong Pao from the core Zheng Yan area, please have a look at our pure Qi Dan and pure Bei Dou versions.

 Da Hong Pao oolong is amongst the most popular and recognised Wu Yi Rock teas.
 These are also sometime referred to by their English name ‘Bohea’.
 As historically the term Bohea was used to apply to lower grades of tea, the preferred term for teas coming out of this terroir is Wu Yi tea or Wu Yi Rock (Wu Yi Shan) tea.
 Wu Yi teas are grown on rocky mountainsides where the soil is high in mineral content and the growth of the tea trees is much slower.
 This terroir results in a distinctive ‘rock’ taste that is prized amongst tea lovers for the characteristic profile that is stony and mineral in taste but features a long lasting sweet aftertaste.

-There is a main core area of Wu Yi Rock tea production, known as Zhengyan (正岩), as well as peripheral areas known as Banyan (半岩) and Zhou Cha (洲茶).
-This lot comes from tea plants that are clones of original mother trees, grown on the periphery of Wu Yi Shan in Banyan, rather than in the core production area.
-The teas from Banyan (sometimes Danyan) are also known as half-rock teas and they closely match the quality of the core area Zhengyan teas.
-They represent a great combination of value and tradition; they utilise the correct cultivars, processing and a terroir closely matched to the core production area while still retaining an excellent value.
+Wu Yi Shan has three main areas of tea production.
+The main core area is known as Zheng Yan (正岩), while the two peripheral areas are known as Ban Yan (半岩) and Zhou Cha (洲茶).
+This lot comes from tea plants grown on the periphery of Wu Yi Shan in Ban Yan, rather than in the core production area.
+The teas from Ban Yan (sometimes Dan Yan) are also known as half-rock teas and they closely match the quality of the core area Zheng Yan teas.
+They represent a great combination of value and tradition; they utilise the correct cultivars and processing as well as a terroir that is closely matched to the core production area while still providing excellent value.

 We suggest brewing parameters of 90°C for 3-4 minutes according to your taste, brewing 3 or more times.